vgel/jpeg-decode-talk/slides.md

 ![bg 80%](images/segment-sos.drawio.png)

 <!--
 Finally, here's the weird one, Start of Scan.
 This segment holds compressed data, so the length field is only the uncompressed header prefix.

-We'll need to scan through the data following this segment looking for 0xFF bytes.
-If a 0xFF byte is followed by a 0x00 byte, it's an escaped 0xFF byte and that pair should be interpreted as a single 0xFF.
-Otherwise, it's the start of a new segment.
+We'll need to scan through the data following this segment looking for hex FF bytes.
+If that byte is followed by a 0 byte, it's an escaped hex FF byte and that pair should be interpreted as a single hex FF.
+Otherwise, it's the start of a new segment, and we break out of the scan loop.
 -->

 ---